freebsd/freebsd-src/contrib/bc/README.md

 	bcl.vcxproj.filters  The Visual Studio filters file for bcl. configure            A symlink to configure.sh to make packaging easier. configure.sh         The configure script.
-	functions.sh         A script with functions used by other scripts. install.sh           Install script.
-	karatsuba.py         Script to find the optimal Karatsuba number.
-	LICENSE.md           A Markdown form of the BSD 2-clause License. link.sh              A script to link dc to bc. locale_install.sh    A script to install locales, if desired. locale_uninstall.sh  A script to uninstall locales.
+	LICENSE.md           A Markdown form of the BSD 2-clause License.
 	Makefile.in          The Makefile template.
-	manpage.sh           Script to generate man pages from markdown files (maintainer use only).
 	NOTICE.md            List of contributors and copyright owners.
-	RELEASE.md           A checklist for making a release (maintainer use only). release.sh           A script to test for release (maintainer use only). safe-install.sh      Safe install script from musl libc.
+	RELEASE.md           A checklist for making a release (maintainer use only).

 Folders: